gcassel/IOT/terms/project.md

 #### Notes

 This intentionally expansive definition includes all organizations, companies and corporations.
+It includes solitary as well as collaborative projects.